 In case you’re wondering, a Smart Stack ‘smartly’ switches between widgets based on past activity.
 For instance, you may have made it a habit to open the Reminders app in the morning—with a Smart Stack, expect the Reminders widgets to pop up right around that time.
 Your iPhone uses machine learning to power the Smart Stack, so don’t be amazed to see the right widget at the right time.

-How to Add a Smart Stack in iOS 14
+How to Add a Smart Stack of Widgets on iPhone

-Start by long-pressing a vacant area of the Home screen to jiggle all app icons.
-Then, tap the plus-shaped icon to the upper-left corner of the screen.
+Step 1: Start by long-pressing a vacant area of the Home screen to jiggle all app icons.
+Then, tap the plus-shaped icon in the upper-left corner of the screen.

-Pick a size (small or medium), and then tap Insert Widget to add the Smart Stackto the Home screen.
+Step 3: Pick a size (small or medium), and then tap Insert Widget to add the Smart Stack to the Home screen.

-You can also add multiple Smart Stacks, which is ideal if you want to have them in different Home screen pages.
+You can also add multiple Smart Stacks, which is ideal if you want to have them on different Home screen pages.

 Note: You can also add a Smart Stack of widgets in Today View (if it already doesn’t have one)—jiggle the screen, bring up the widgets list, select Smart Stack, and then tap Add Widget.
 Today View is also the only way to add and use Smart Stacks on the iPad, where you can’t add widgets to the Home screen.

-Once you’ve finished removing unwanted widgets, swipe down to exit to the Home screen.
+Once you’ve finished removing unwanted widgets, swipe down to exit the Home screen.

 When manually swiping through a Smart Stack, you may not like the order in which each widget appears.
 Thankfully, you can change the default ordering.

-Then, tap and hold the handles next to each listed widget to drag them around in any order.
-Swipe down to exit to the Home screen.
+Step 2: Then, tap and hold the widgets to drag them around in any order.
+Swipe down to exit the Home screen.